PraveshKunwar/PraveshKunwar/README.md

 ## Hey, I am Pravesh Kunwar!
 Welcome :) 👋

 ## About Me 🕵️
 Hi, my name is Pravesh Kunwar.
 I am a 17 year old software developer that loves to code, especially with Javascript and Typescript.
-I was introduced to programming a couple years ago, and it has now become my passion.
+I was introduced to programming a couple years ago, and it has now become my passion!

 <div align="center">
 <details>